kevinsqi/save_tabbed_images/README.md

 ### Packaging for Chrome web store release

-* Build a production version of webpack bundle
+* Build a production version of webpack bundle with `npm run package`
 * Create a .zip file of the `dist` folder named `save_tabbed_images_<version>.zip`
 * [Create a new release in github](https://github.com/iqnivek/save_tabbed_images/releases) and attach the .zip file
 * Summarize the changes made from the last release (list pull requests) in the description.
 Also add these changes to CHANGELOG.md.